-There are tons of activities on the website to go with the game, and that's a good place to look first.
+There are tons of resources on the website to go with the game, and that's a good place to look first.
 There's also a unified version of three, similar games called Read to Lead, which includes After the Storm.
 Teachers can check the objectives of each episode, then teach the concept before assigning the episode (it works best to allow a class to complete an entire episode in one sitting).
 Because of the nature of the topic, there are also some great extension activities teachers could conduct, encouraging students to think about an emergency plan for their own community, check to see if such a plan exists, and create their own for themselves, their schools, or their families.Continue reading Show less

-In After the Storm is an ELA, point-and-click game where students take on the role of editor of the local newspaper following a devastating storm.
+After the Storm is an ELA, point-and-click game where students take on the role of editor of the local newspaper following a devastating storm.
 It's part of the Read to Lead series along with Community in Crisis and Vital Signs.
 It's your job to manage the paper, and that means talking to reporters, assigning stories, combing social media for reliable stories, talking to locals, and finally writing and editing stories for the paper.
 Along the way, you'll have to take notes on important details to include in your final story, decide which stories are reliable, and determine which information has no place in your paper.

 After the Storm does several things really well.
 There are tons of things for kids to do, whether you're writing an article, updating your résumé, or deciding which social media tweets best serve a blog post.
 Students will also feel engaged with the interactive game style -- there's just enough agency and choice in the activities that it really does feel like a game and not a conversation you happen to be reading.
 And the nature of the game makes it very difficult to skim through, forcing deeper engagement with the process.